 Membership is open to all parents and legal guardians of students attending the school as well as school staff.
 Contact the school for membership information.

-The PTO is a non-profit organization that consists of parents, teachers and school staff.
-We support the education of all children at Pierce Terrace Elementary School by fostering relationships among school, parents, and teachers.
+The PTA is a non-profit organization that consists of parents, teachers and school staff.
+We support the education of all children at Pinckney Elementary School by fostering relationships among school, parents, and teachers.

 Our purpose is to: